 Not all post-secondary institutions recognize the challenge for credit process.
 If you are a visiting student, find out first whether your home institution will accept credit obtained by challenge prior to registration.

 Commencing on January 1, 2012 and later (term 201201), any courses take via the challenge for credit process will not meet AU residency requirements.

 Students registering for challenge for credit will have access to AU printed learning resource materials, limited to textbooks and readings, available for purchase at full cost.
 Any fees assessed for learning resource materials are not refundable.

 Students may purchase the associated print learning resources, limited to bound textbooks and print readings as follows:

 Note: Students will not be provided access to the online individualized course site, the student manual, eTextbooks, or course study guide for a course taken via the challenge for credit process.
-If an eTextbook is offered for the course, it must be purchased from the publisher or a third-party vendor.
+If an eTextbook is offered for the course and the student wants it, the eText must be purchased from the publisher or a third-party vendor.

 Students may not request to challenge AU courses:

 Determine that the course is available for challenge and the method of evaluation by checking the course syllabus.
 Determine if you will be purchasing the related textbook and readings, and what the cost of these items will be for the course(s) you are interested in challenging by contacting AU’s Materials Management Unit at 1-800-788-9041, extension 6366, or via email at email@example.com.